-Program PG4UWMC is used for fully parallel concurrent device multiprogramming on more programmers or on one multiprogramming capable programmer connected to USB ports to the same computer.
+Program PG4UWMC is used for fully parallel concurrent device multiprogramming on more programmers or on multiprogramming capable programmers connected to USB/LAN ports of one or more computers.

 PG4UWMC is focused to the easy monitoring of high-volume production operations.
 Operatorfriendly user interface of PG4UWMC combines many powerful functions with ease of use and provides overview of all important activities and operation results without burden of operator with non-important details.